 More about this

-There, in the maximum-security wing at Lansing Correctional, a state prison in Kansas, Wilson’s life took a dramatic turn.
+Furthermore, in the maximum-security wing at Lansing Correctional, a state prison in Kansas, Wilson’s life took a dramatic turn.
 He realized what was at stake in his life.

 “If I don’t change, it’s either going to be two things that are going to happen: I’m either going to spend the rest of my life in prison or dead in a casket,” Wilson said.

-While behind bars, he became a Christian and decided to speak to people about his story so that they wouldn’t repeat the same mistakes he had made in life.
+Interestingly, While behind bars, he became a Christian and decided to speak to people about his story so that they wouldn’t repeat the same mistakes he had made in life.

 “Once I got released, I continued to start serving my community.